poetapp/documentation/rdd/blockchain-confirmations.md

 # etc
 ```

+Comment by Warren:

+> Shutting down a container from within another container is problematic.
+We would have to mount docker.socket inside the container running the tests.
+This is considered an insecure practice but may be ok for testing.

 ## Don't Build Over Unconfirmed Data

 Reattempting transactions means we can't guarantee claim order until they are confirmed, which means you should only refer to claims that have been confirmed.
 This is pretty standard in the blockchain world - one should never rely on unconfirmed data.